 In the event of any complaint or dispute, we may need to share this data with other relevant parties, such as your hotel or airline to help us with our investigation.
 In the case of a serious dispute involving legal proceedings, we will need to share your data with our insurance company and legal advisors in order to comply with legal obligations and to assist with the handling of the matter.

 We fully respect your right to privacy and take our responsibility for the collection of your personal information very seriously.
 We make every effort to ensure that your personal information is kept secure and is only used for the purpose for which it is collected.
 We will also only retain your data for as long as it is necessary and in accordance with the basis upon which it was collected.
 In the case of a complaint or a claim, we may need to retain your data for up to 4 years in order to comply with any of our legal obligations.
 In the unlikely event that you have a complaint about the information which we collect about you, please write to us at Balkan Holidays, Sofia House, 19 Conduit Street, London, W1S 2BH.

 We will implement all technical and organisational measures which are appropriate, practicable and/or reasonable to safeguard your information.

 For more information on our website security, please visit Security Policy page.

-- Under the GDPR you have the following rights (although these rights may not apply to all circumstances):
+- Under the UK GDPR you have the following rights (although these rights may not apply to all circumstances):